Guido Stempel

 Guido H. Stempel III (August 13, 1928 in Bloomington, Indiana – May 31, 2016 at Columbus, Ohio) was a distinguished professor of journalism at the E. W. Scripps School of Journalism at Ohio University in Athens, Ohio, and directed the school in the 1970s.

 Education

-Stempel received his bachelor’s and master’s degrees at Indiana University.
+Stempel received his bachelor's (1949) and master's degrees (1951) from Indiana University Bloomington.
 He then became the first doctoral candidate in mass communication at the University of Wisconsin, Madison.

 Career life and accomplishments

 Stempel's publishing career began at Journalism Quarterly in 1952 with his piece “Sampling Size for Classifying Subject Matter in Dailies”.
-From 1972-1989, Stempel was the longest-serving editor of Journalism Quarterly.
+From 1972 to 1989, Stempel was the longest-serving editor of Journalism Quarterly.
 Advancements in his career and his research in mass communication and journalism were major factors in Ohio University choosing him in the first round for the Ohio Board of Regents’ Outstanding Programs Awards.
 In 2013, he was honored with an award in his name by Ohio University.
 Stempel received many awards during his lifetime as well: